arup-group/arc-components/README.md

 </details>

+See the [Storybook](https://arc.arup.com) for a full list of available components and their documentation.

+> [!IMPORTANT]
+> Icons are not imported by default and must be cherry picked.

 ### Typescript

 **ARC** components are written in Typescript and come with their own type definitions.
 This means you can use them in a Typescript project without any additional setup.
 Import an **ARC** component and its type definition: